 Abnormal menstrual bleeding is a common gynaecological problem and it affects a large number of females of all ages.
-According to a renowned private gynecologist in London, this problem arises mostly because of hormonal imbalance in the body.
+According to a renowned Gynecologist in Harley Street, London, this problem arises mostly because of hormonal imbalance in the body.
 It is important that women are aware about this problem, as this awareness will help them getting over it with greater ease.

 This particular term is widely used to denote almost every type of vaginal bleeding.
 The condition may be related to menstrual cycle, though there could be incidents of abnormal bleeding before the starting of the menses, during pregnancy or even after the menopause.

 Imbalance in the hormones, that regulate the menstrual cycle, is often found to cause this type of bleeding problem.
 This condition is called dysfunctional uetrine bleeding.
 When the vaginal bleeding condition is not associated with menstrual cycle, it is indeed a matter of deeper concern.
 Such cases are found in girls in their early childhood, when their menstruation cycle has not yet started.
 The problem is also found among pregnants and in middle-aged women, who have already enterted menopause.